 What More People Should Know About the Relationship Between Alcohol Abuse and Liver Damage

 Regularly consuming large amounts of alcohol can cause fat to build up in the liver.
 When this happens, it is considered alcohol-related liver disease (ARLD).
 To appreciate how dangerous such a condition is, it helps to know a little more about the liver when it comes to the human body.
-The liver is a cone-shaped organ located in the abdomen, and it plays a critical role in producing bile, a fluid that aids in digesting fat and breaking down food.
+The liver is a cone-shaped organ located in the abdomen, and it plays a critical role in produces bile, a fluid that travels through the bile ducts to aid in digesting fat and breaking down food.
 It also cleans and removes toxins from the blood, including alcohol.
 Whenever someone consumes alcohol, even in small amounts, it destroys some of the cells in their liver.
 The liver can create new ones, but over time, excessive alcohol consumption interferes with that process.
 And when that happens, it leads to ARLD, which comes in stages, the first of which is fatty liver disease.

 Stage One: Fatty Liver Disease